 Hopefully your company has a plan in place for how to deal with most issues that may come up with exporting, including matches to denied party screenings.
 It should include who to notify, what procedures should be followed to review the match, and how to document your decisions.

-More than just having a plan, people should also be trained to follow it—an EMCP isn’t worth the paper it’s printed on unless it is being used.
-If you don’t have an EMCP, this is the perfect time to create one.
+More than just having a plan, people should also be trained to follow it—an Export Compliance Program (ECP) isn’t worth the paper it’s printed on unless it's being used.
+If you don’t have an ECP, this is the perfect time to create one.

 2. Hold the Order or Shipment for Further Review

 If you get a potential match from denied party screening software, hold the order/shipment for further review and a final determination.
-A good software will provide you with a lot of information your company can use to make a determination.
+Good software will provide you with a lot of information your company can use to make a determination.

 A. Review the match score.

-Shipping Solutions’ restricted party screening tool displays all potential matches that score 60% or higher based on our search algorithm.
+The Shipping Solutions RPS Wizard displays all potential matches that score 60% or higher based on our search algorithm.
 A 100% match is an exact match; a 60% match is a much less likely match, and you may need to do some research to determine whether or not this party actually appears on one of the denied party lists.

 B. Review the details.

-This is helpful if you’re exporting to countries in which your company may have a physical presence and therefore be governed by their regulations as well.
+This is helpful if you’re exporting to countries in which your company has a physical presence and therefore may be governed by their regulations as well.
 If your exports are not governed by other countries’ regulations, you may choose to ignore them.

 C. Review the official notice for more information about the screening.

-The Shipping Solutions restricted party screening results include the official notice that a person or individual was added to a list, which for U.S. lists, is usually found in the Federal Register or an Office of Foreign Asset Control (OFAC) Bulletin.
+The Shipping Solutions RPS Wizard results include the official notice that a person or individual was added to a list, which for U.S. lists, is usually found in the Federal Register or an Office of Foreign Asset Control (OFAC) Bulletin.